vertyll/fastprod/README.md

 ### Other:
 - Docker for development environment

-**During application development, SOLID principles, DRY, composition over inheritance, dependency injection, design patterns, architectural patterns were applied, tests were written, and other good programming practices were adopted.**
+> **Note:** During application development, SOLID principles, DRY, composition over inheritance, dependency injection, design patterns, architectural patterns were applied, tests were written, and other good programming practices were adopted.

 ## Preview Screenshots
 - in progress